Skip to content

 Ownership and Control

 From an employee’s financial perspective, the main benefit of employee ownership is that it gives employees the ability to benefit from the success of the company, often in the form of the value of company stock.
 Most employee ownership companies have a management and governance structure similar to other companies: a board of directors, elected by shareholders, oversees the company’s activities and appoints the CEO.
-In ESOP companies, employees directly vote their shares in some cases, but these are rare.
+In ESOP companies, employees directly vote their shares in some cases, but these cases are rare.

 Impact of Employee Ownership